 - Black Lagoon has Ibraha, a veteran of the Popular Front for the Liberation of Palestine and Hezbollah before he moved to the Philippines to join forces with the Abu Sayyaf with a Filipino Islamist group known as the Protectors of the Islamic Front.
 The anime version never mentions Ibraha's past affiliations.

 - Canaan has Alphard, a mercenary turned terrorist as the head of The Snakes when she executes a terror attack in Shanghai.
+It's worth noting that the titular protagonist is also a Middle Eastern mercenary and the aforementioned Alphard is her Arch-Enemy.

 - In Pandora in the Crimson Shell: Ghost Urn, an explosion that took place in the downtown area of Cenancle Island was credited as a terror attack and framed Sahar Schehara as the mastermind.